Yandex Cloud

 • zone_id: Availability zone.

-• subnet_id: ID of a subnet in the selected availability zone.
+• subnet_id: ID of the subnet in the selected availability zone.

 • host_parameters: Additional host parameters: